A Taste of Wild Things: Foraging for the First Foods of SpringJulie Daniluk, R.H.N. March 22, 2022

 2) Place the water and needles in a thermos or mason jar.
 Let sit for 2 to 8 hours.
 Strain to remove the needles.

 Below is a short list of some of the native and naturalized edible plants to explore in Ontario.
 Native plants have been here for thousands of years, whereas naturalized plants are those that have been brought by settlers from Europe and other areas of the world and have become part of our local ecology.
 Be sure to check with an herbalist or wild food expert if you are unsure of your plant identification skills.

 • Fiddleheads; Wild garlic; Wild leeks; Trout lilies; Birch sap; Maple sap; Sycamore sap; First shoots of grass (chew or juice); Sprouts (called keys) from the trees, such as beach or maple

 EDIBLE NATURALIZED PLANTS

-• Wild Carrot (looks like water hemlock, which is poisonous, so be careful)
+• Mustard Greens; Nettles; Sunchokes; Rhubarb; Asparagus; Dandelion; Burdock; Plantain; Sheep Sorrel; Wild Carrot (looks like water hemlock, which is poisonous, so be careful)

 Julie’s Wilted Dandelion Greens with Dried Blueberries and Pine Nuts

-Dandelion greens are amazing for their nutrient-packed goodness and liver/kidney cleansing properties, but it is tough to get folks hooked on their bitterness.
+Dandelion greens are amazing for their nutrient-packed goodness and liver/kidney cleansing properties, but folks tend to avoid them due to their bitterness.
 That’s not a problem with this wilted salad.
 The blueberries add sweetness, the pine nuts lend richness and crunch to the bitter dandelion greens, and the maple or birch syrup brings it all together.
 It’s easy, nutritious, and tastes like a spring cleanse on a plate.
+(Serves 4)

 - 1/2 cup (or more) pine nuts